 In a city that moves to its own rhythms, a host of local DJ’s, MC’s and Vocalists are paving the way through untrodden realms of music to bring new energy to the local electro-scene.
-As a result of a current digital boom in Kenya, Nairobi is witnessing a full bloom of creative awakening, with a rise and push in start-ups and entrepreneurship across fashion, art, and music where this new technological generation is really making its mark.
+As a result of a current digital boom in Kenya, Nairobi is witnessing a full bloom of creative awakening.
+A rise and push in start-ups and entrepreneurship across fashion, art, and music where this new technological generation is really making its mark.

 As this scene develops, so does a tectonic push in creating a new unique sound, one instantly recognisable as Kenyan.
 Introducing #NuNairobi, a technicolour musical frenzy with a sound that cuts across rap-fused electronica, R&B and club sounds.
 Not content with rehashing clichèd Western musical ideals, the producers and music-makers in the country are instead pushing the boundaries on electronic production, weaving in traditional roots to create something you’re guaranteed not to have heard before.

-With Boiler Room, we’ll be hero-ing the country’s finest trailblazers and unique music hustlers with a party on the 10th May and streaming it live to the world.
-Tune in over on Facebook as we televise the musical revolution with fresh production and amazing vocals from Kenya’s finest artists:
+With Boiler Room, we hero-ed the country’s finest trailblazers and unique music hustlers with a party and streamed it live to the world.
+Catch all the sets here to watch the musical revolution from Kenya’s finest artists:

 Rising DJ and producer Suraj notably combines modern house music with traditionally African vocals and instrumentation.
 Having started out playing the classical tablas through the influence of his father, he eventually moved on to producing electronically and becoming one of the most well-known known house producers in the city as a result.
 Often enjoying comparisons to such dance music royalty as Osunlade and his Yoruba records troupe, Suraj plays frequently around Africa and the wider world, often in conjunction with his 'Midi Minds' co-founders Dylan and Sheel.